nolanyee/data-science-portfolio/depth-map-generator/README.md

 # Depth Map Generator
-*Skills: Python, Image Processing, Linear Algebra, Multivariable Calculus*
+*Skills: Python, Image Processing, Linear Algebra, Multivariable Calculus, Visualization*

 ### Overview
 This program generates a depth map from a monocular image of matte monochromatic bas-relief.
 The algorithm uses physical principles of light to calculate a normal map, which is integrated to a depth map.